-Ky. attorney general on Breonna Taylor’s case: ‘I understand as a Black man,’ but acting on outrage ‘is no justice’
+Ky. attorney general on Breonna Taylor case: ‘I understand as a Black man,’ but acting on outrage ‘is no justice’

 McConnell hired Cameron as general counsel in 2015, a job that entailed helping the leader identify and promote conservative judges to the federal bench.

-Cameron later came home to Kentucky and briefly lobbied to legalize industrial hemp.
+Cameron came home to Kentucky and briefly lobbied to legalize industrial hemp.
 But in short order, McConnell came calling, urging Cameron to run for attorney general.

 McConnell’s Kentucky network was highly visible in Cameron’s campaign.
 Former aides to the leader were among his largest donors, and the Judicial Crisis Network, a key advocate in McConnell’s push to confirm Trump’s nominees to the federal courts, spent more than $350,000 on pro-Cameron TV ads.